filmanddarkroom/FADU_Timer/readme.md

 **NOTE THIS IS THE DEVELOPMENT BRANCH - THIS VERSION MAY OR MAY NOT HAVE UNEXPECTED ADDITIONAL "FEATURES" THAT CAUSE IT TO NOT WORK CORRECTLY**

+### 11-Mar-2021: 1.5.1 fourth update [believed stable]

+1) Bugfixes:  Previously stored strips tab's f-stop selection and the volume control values were not loading correctly on app startup.

+2) Completed (probably) the three previously described updates.

 ### 09-Mar-2021: 1.5.1 third update [believed stable]

 Google finally approved 1.5.0.
 It is now live in the Play Store.

-3) I finally got annoyed enough and spent all day re-jigging the way numbers and f-stops are selected to make them MUCH LARGER and easier to select.
+I finally got annoyed enough and spent all day re-jigging the way numbers and f-stops are selected to make them MUCH LARGER and easier to select.

 Unless I get bored (or sufficiently annoyed) again, this will be the last change for a while and I will upload it to the play store in a week or so.